SteveMustanski/psadmin/README.md

 This project has several dependencies and specific versions for some of the older techniques to function properly.

-Here is a list of the modules used:
+Here is a list of the modules used and their versions:

 - bootstrap 4.3.1
 - browserfy 1.0.0